-Chilaquiles are an essential member of the Mexican breakfast family.
-They start out with a base of freshly cooked, homemade tortilla chips that are then submerged in a flavorful tomato and dried chile salsa, which gives them a delicious, smoky flavor.
+Chilaquiles made with a base of freshly cooked, homemade tortilla chips that are then submerged in a flavorful tomato and dried chile salsa, resulting in a delicious, smoky flavor.

 Chilaquiles come in an endless variety of flavors – red, green, and guajillo salsa, to name a few.
 The name roughly mean to “be smothered in chilies”, which is in reference to the fried tortillas that are smothered in the salsa that is made from various dried chiles popular throughout Mexico.
 For me, red chilaquiles are basically breakfast nachos, and I love them!

 To make some authentic red chilaquiles, you need to fry your own homemade tortilla chips.
 That said, in practice, many people use store bought chips and that works too!